Goal 14: Policies, processes and practices

 Watershed management

 We have implemented a watershed management strategy based on location specific diversity of aquatic species.
-One of the commitments of our new Environmental Sustainability strategy (Section 5.6) is to ensure zero reportable pollution incidents to air, land and water across the University estate.
+As outlined in our Environmental Sustainability strategy (Section 5.6), we are committed to achieving zero reportable pollution incidents impacting air, land, or water throughout the University estate.

 Aquatic stewardship